Logo

 Quick-start templates and full workspace customization; fun objects like go‑karts.

-Both offer custom layouts; SoWork provides custom map migration for free.
+Both offer custom layouts; SoWork provides custom map migration as a service.

 SSO & SCIM